-The concept "forms of expression" that Van der Stoep (1969: 56) uses to identify the teaching and learning activities in primary life situations has laid the basis for constituting the fundamental didactic forms.
-He emphasizes that the search for the forms of expression of the pupil's learning intention and the adult's teaching intention must primarily be sought in how each actualizes certain activities.
+The concept "forms of expression" which Van der Stoep (1969: 56) uses to identify the teaching and learning activities in primary [family] life situations, has laid the basis for constituting the fundamental didactic forms.
+He emphasizes that the search for the forms of expression of a pupil's learning intention, and an adult's teaching intention must primarily be sought in how each actualizes certain activities.

-The following forms of expression of the learning intention are distinguished by Van der Stoep (1969: 56): observing, playing, talking, imitating, fantasizing, working and repeating.
-In addition, he has identified certain activities of the adult as forms of expression of their teaching interventions with a child.
-The following are such activities: pointing out, showing how, prompting, demonstrating by exemplifying, narrating, giving assignments (instructions) and spontaneously repeating.
+The following forms of expression of the learning intention are distinguished by Van der Stoep (1969: 56): observing, playing, talking, imitating, fantasizing, working, and repeating.
+In addition, he has identified certain activities of an adult, as forms of expression of their teaching interventions with a child.
+The following are such activities: pointing out, showing how, prompting, demonstrating by exemplifying, narrating, giving assignments (instructions), and spontaneously repeating.

 What is conspicuously missing in this grounding is that Van der Stoep does not explicitly elucidate the relationship between the concept "form" (in this case called 'form of expression') and activity.
-He implicitly assumes that there is a close connection between teaching and learning activities and the constitution of a particular form of expression of teaching and learning.
-The fact that in the repetition of particular actions, a pattern of activity is identified that then is called a form, is not explicitly stated.
-Indeed, he identifies variations of activities within a particular form of expression, e.g., the variations of prompting mentioned are:
+He implicitly assumes that there is a close connection between teaching and learning activities, and the constitution of a form of expression of teaching and learning.
+The fact that, in the repetition of actions, a pattern of activity is identified, which then is called a form, is not explicitly stated.
+Indeed, he identifies variations of activities within a specific form of expression, e.g., the variations of prompting mentioned are: